Helsinki-NLP/OPUS-translator/README.md

 #### Launch an instance

-Launch instance from "translation_snapshot2" snapshot.
+Launch an instance from "translation_snapshot2" snapshot.

 In order to have enough memory (4G) to run two translation models reliably, use "standard.medium" flavor.